 It is generally considered that lead generation content addressing a problem (e.g. thought leadership materials) or citing the experience of other customers (e.g. testimonials and case studies) is far superior to content outlining the features and benefits of a product or service.

-In a recent study, 24% of marketing professionals rated customer testimonials as the single most effect content for business lead generation.
+In a recent study, 24% of marketing professionals rated customer testimonials as the single most effective content for business lead generation.
 73% rated case studies as extremely or very effective in their lead generation campaigns.
 Third party white papers and business/thought leadership materials were considered as highly effective although more costly to produce this type of content.

 The days of outbound marketing and advertising are certainly not gone but the increasing importance of content creation for lead generation programs is something that should be addressed seriously.
 Remembering that the results of even great content take time to appear, creating on-going, trusted and valued content addressing your customer’s goals and concerns will not fail to pay dividends.